sqlxpert/lights-off-aws/README.md

 * Log messages (except for uncaught exceptions) are JSON objects, with a `Type` key to classify the message and indicate which other keys will be present.
-* You can change the `LogLevel` parameter of your LightsOut CloudFormation stack to see more messages.
+* You can change the `LogLevel` parameter of your Lights Off CloudFormation stack to see more messages.

 ## On/Off Switch

-* You can change the `Enable` parameter of your LightsOut CloudFormation stack.
+* You can change the `Enable` parameter of your Lights Off CloudFormation stack.
 * This applies per-region and per-AWS-account.
 * While Enable is `false`, scheduled operations do not happen; they are